h294liu/h294liu.github.io/_posts/members/2023-04-14-hannah_tripp.markdown

 categories: former_member_undergrad
 img: profile-placeholder.gif
 program: Dean's Research Awards
-term: Fall
+term: Fall 2023
-year: 2023
+year:

 ---
 ### Project
 Understanding dominant hydrological processes and model parameters in mountainous regions: A case study of the Bow at Banff

 ### Project Abstract
-Hannah did research with us for the Dean’s Research Award during Fall 2023.
+Hannah is a recipient of the Dean’s Research Award for Fall 2023.
 Her research focused on uncovering how water behaves in mountainous areas, taking the Bow at Banff basin as a case study.
 Specifically, she identified the dominant physics processes and model parameters, aiding an accurate representation of water behaviors in hydrological models.
 By doing this project, Hannah gained hands-on experience in conducting sensitivity analysis for process-based hdrologic models.